-The Wintours are adopting our ways sooner that I expected.
+The Wintours are adopting our ways sooner than I had expected.

 I’m not dressed for a special occasion; casual clothes reflect who I am.
-I’m dressed for work; this is how they’ll see me at all times, ready to protect their daughter.
+This is work, this is how they’ll always see me, ready to protect their daughter.

 Owen opens the conversation with the question I expected.
 “Be seated Mustafa.
 Tell us why you’ve been selected for this duty.”

-I don’t want to appear familiar, so I sit apart from the Wintours, my body language reflecting my professional status—not formal, just ready for work.
+I avoid familiarity, I sit apart from the Wintours, body language reflecting my professional status—not formal, just ready for work.
 Owen is the senior US official in Pakistan; he will have my respect, if not my admiration—that must be earned.

 I know they have my CV and the State briefing book.
 Christ, what more do I have to say?
 My experience with Task Force 121, the US Department of Defense’s special operations multi-service force, speaks for itself.

-My approach to the ambassador will be cautious, leading from strength.
+My approach to this guy will be cautious, lead from strength I tell myself.
 My career, if not my life, depends on having confidence in myself.
-When I’m in doubt I act first, fast, and hard; I deal with consequences later.
+I’ve been trained to act first, fast, and hard and deal with consequences later.

-I want to come across as quiet, articulate, and professional, a man comfortable in his own skin, a man used to control his circumstances, someone who doesn’t suffer fools lightly.
+I want to come across as a man comfortable in his own skin, a man used to control his circumstances, someone who doesn’t suffer fools lightly.
 I suspect Owen Wintour is the same kind of man.
 This should be interesting.